coyo8/coyo8.github.io/_posts/2017-03-21-exploring-concurrency-in-ios-and-in-general.md

 ```

 #### DispatchWorkItem
-A DispatchWorkItem is a block of code that can be dispatched on any queue and therefore the contained code to be executed on a background or the main thread.
+A DispatchWorkItem is a block of code that can be dispatched on any queue and therefore the contained code will be executed on a background or the main thread.

 ```swift
 let workItem = DispatchWorkItem {